Vincit/objection.js/doc/guide/query-examples.md

 order by "name" asc
 ```

 With `HasManyRelation`s and `BelongsToOneRelation`s the `relatedQuery` helper may just seem like unnecessary bloat.
 You can of course simply write the SQL directly.
-The following code should be clear to anyone even without any objetion experience:
+The following code should be clear to anyone even without any objection experience:

 ```js
 const dogs = await Pet.query()